 10. Broth

 Stock or broth, whatever the title, just make sure it’s of decent quality.
-Sure you can make your own and store it in the freezer, but most people don’t do that.
-There are a few quality boxed versions and not many good canned.
+Sure, you can make your own and store it in the freezer, but most people don’t do that.
+There are a few quality boxed versions and one or two good, bottled reductions.
 My favorite is a condensed version that comes in a small plastic tub (about 1/4 cup).
 It has gelatin for thickening power and tends to be lower in salt then boxed varieties.
-As far as boxed versions, I feel Whole Foods gets the chicken dinner.
-Their versions are clean, organic and inexpensive.
-If you don’t have access to a whole foods then Swanson’s Organic works well too.